simphotonics/generic_reader/README.md

 ```
 The input argument is of type [ConstantReader] (a wrapper around DartObject) and the function returns an object of type `T`.
 It is presumed that the input argument `constantReader` represents an object of type `T` and this is checked and enforced.

 The following shows how to register decoder functions for the types `Age`, `Name`, and `User`.
 Note that each decoder knows the *field-names* and *field-types* of the class it handles.
-For example the decoder for `User` knows that `age` is of type `Age` and that the field-name is 'age'.
+For example, the decoder for `User` knows that `age` is of type `Age` and that the field-name is 'age'.
 ```Dart
 ...